hRun/TA_cryptosuite/README.md

 * Updated Splunk SDK for Python
 * Updated README and docs with soon-to-come changes
+* Using Splunk add-on builder now to have a nicer app setup and key management
+* Ensured Splunk 8 and Python 2/3 cross-compatilibity for hash command
 * Hashes will now be written to a new field with the name of the used algorithm
+* Removed keyencryption parameter from crypt command and replace by automatic detection

 *See https://github.com/my2ndhead/SA-hypercrypto for previous, deprecated versions.*